Inertial focusing of spherical capsule in pulsatile channel flows

 \section{Abstract}

 We present numerical analysis of the lateral movement of spherical capsule in the steady and pulsatile channel flow of a Newtonian fluid, for a wide range of oscillatory frequency.
 Each capsule membrane satisfying strain-hardening characteristic is simulated for different Reynolds numbers $Re$ and capillary numbers $Ca$.
 Our numerical results showed that capsules with high $Ca$ exhibit axial focusing at finite $Re$ similarly to the inertialess case.
 We observe that the speed of the axial focusing can be substantially accelerated by making the driving pressure gradient oscillating in time.
-We also confirm the existence of an optimal frequency which maximizes the speed of axial focusing, that remains the same found in the absence of inertia.
+We also confirm the existence of an optimal frequency which maximises the speed of axial focusing, that remains the same found in the absence of inertia.
 For relatively low $Ca$, on the other hand, the capsule exhibits off-centre focusing, resulting in various equilibrium radial positions depending on $Re$.
 Our numerical results further clarifies the existence of a specific $Re$ for which the effect of the flow pulsation to the equilibrium radial position is maximum.
-The roles of channel size and viscosity ratio on the lateral movements of the capsule are also addressed.
+The roles of channel size on the lateral movements of the capsule are also addressed.
 Throughout our analyses, we have quantified the radial position of the capsule in a tube based on an empirical expression.
 Given that the speed of inertial focusing can be controlled by the oscillatory frequency, the results obtained here can be utilised for label-free cell alignment/sorting/separation techniques, e.g., for circulating tumor cells in cancer patients or precious hematopoietic cells such as colony-forming cells.